 That comes down to supply and demand.
 When our supply of clean and green generation keeps up with demand for electricity across Aotearoa, carbon emissions are low - wahoo!

 Things aren’t quite so peachy when demand for power exceeds the available supply of renewables.
-Dirtier generation sources are fired up, producing lots of carbon emissions, and they also just happen to be more expensive to run (you might notice that jump in spot prices if you’re on our Freestyle plan and riding the wholesale market).
+Dirtier generation sources are fired up, producing lots of carbon emissions, and they also just happen to be more expensive to run (you might notice that jump in spot prices if you’re on our Wholesale plan, formerly known as Freestyle, and riding the wholesale market).

 So, what are the trends?